 1926: The Boston Bruins purchase 24-year-old defenseman Eddie Shore from the Edmonton Eskimos of the Western Hockey League.

 Shore becomes the cornerstone of the Bruins, helping them win the Cup in 1929 and 1939.
 He's the first player to win the Hart Trophy as the League's most valuable player four times and is named a First-Team All-Star seven times.
-Shore plays all but the final 10 games of his NHL career with the Bruins before retiring after the 1939-40 season, is elected to the Hockey Hall of Fame in 1947 and is named to the 100 Greatest NHL Players presented by Molson Canadian in 2017.
+Shore plays all but the final 10 games of his NHL career with the Bruins before retiring after the 1939-40 season, is elected to the Hockey Hall of Fame in 1947 and is named to the 100 Greatest NHL Players in 2017.